mirte-robot/mirte-documentation/doc/mirte_os/install_mirte_software.rst

         mirte$ cd /usr/local/src/mirte/mirte-install-scripts
         mirte$ ./run_arduino.sh upload_pico
-        mirte$ ./run_arduino.sh upload_pico # need to do this twice due (known issue)
+        mirte$ ./run_arduino.sh upload_pico # need to do this twice (known issue)

-     If this does not work (even after the second try), you will probably have an older version of the Telemetrix software installed which is not able to auto-update.
+     If this does not work (even after the second try), you will probably have an older version of the Telemetrix software installed which is not able to update on the PCB.
      Please follow the instructions above to upload the new software.

   .. group-tab:: MIRTE Master